Our History :

 Xenica was born :

-we started using completely our uplink provider network and with time we had our own routers and our own ASN? and started to have multi
+servaRICA has gone through multiple expansions, from having a single server to having multiple servers (each with 256GB ram) to having multiple server racks.
+We began utilizing our uplink provider network completely, and with time we had our own routers and our own ASN, and we started to have multiple carriers.